akshettrj/watgbridge/README.md

 ## Bugs and TODO

-- Cannot reply to statuses (Causes some serious errors in WhatsApp application), so don't try
+- Cannot reply to statuses (Causes some serious errors in WhatsApp application), so don't even try
-- May throw error in chats with auto-delete timer
 - Stickers are not supported both to and from WhatsApp

 PRs are welcome :)